Child's Tragic Drowning: Atlanta Family Urges Water Safety

 By: Amy and Jeff Githens

-In 2014, Amy and Jeff lost their daughter to a fatal drowning.
-Now they’re sharing Elliott’s story for the first time, hoping to prevent other families from feeling their tragic loss.
+In 2014, Amy and Jeff lost their 4-year-old daughter to a fatal drowning.
+They’re sharing Elliott’s story hoping to prevent other families from experiencing their tragic loss.

 We are Amy and Jeff Githens, proud parents of John and Elliott.
-On May 2, 2014, our daughter, Elliott, drowned just weeks before her fifth birthday.
+On May 2, 2014, our daughter, Elliott, drowned just weeks before her 5th birthday.

 We loved our neighborhood, our friends and neighbors, and our larger community in Atlanta.
 The kids walked to school with our dog, got out of school mid-day and went on playdates, or explored the zoo or botanical gardens.
 When we got home from work, we’d go on walks, have family dinner, go through an average nighttime routine and go to bed before doing it all over again.
 Pretty normal.